 Customer and Channel Strategy

-- What is the current profitability of each customer channel?
-What are the driving factors to profitability within each channel?
+- What are the driving factors to profitability within each channel?

 - Which channels offer the largest opportunity for growth?
 How can we drive growth?